idexus/Sharp.UI/doc/containers.md

-## Containers
+# Object Containers
-Sharp.UI allows you to create single and multi-element containers using braces.
+Sharp.UI allows you to create single and multi-element containers using curly braces.

 #### Single item containers
 Objects such as `ScrollView`, `Border`, `ContentView` etc. can contain only one element.